 You can also buy a home via Homie and save because the home might be priced more attractively without real estate commissions baked in.

-And your offer may be seen as more competitive by the seller if you don’t have to pay your non-existent agent a commission.
+And your offer may be seen as more competitive by the seller if you don’t have to pay your non-existent real estate agent a commission.

 As you can see from the screenshot above, you can potentially save money in the way of interest if your purchase price is lower sans the real estate agent commission.